marwan475/Embedded-Network-Stack/README.md

 - ARP
 - Ethernet II

-provides socket system call api for user programs to use, example on how to handle the system call is in helper/socketsyscalls.c
+provides socket system call api for user programs to use example on how to handle the system call is in helper/socketsyscalls.c

+test/ contains example program for a socket chat

 ## Examples